We are open seven days a week, from 7:30 am-6 pm.

 For the safety of all dogs, Bone-A-Fide requires a copy of your dog’s current rabies vaccination, DHPP, bordetella and a negative fecal test.
 The fecal test must have been within the last 6 months.
 We strongly recommend the Lepto vaccine.

-Yes, if your dog is less than 9 months old.
+Yes, if your dog is less than 9 months old (dogs must be 5 months old or older to attend).
 All dogs older than 9 months must be neutered or spayed.

 Van service is currently available in much of Seattle and parts of Snohomish County, including: Ballard, Queen Anne, Fremont, University District, Magnolia, Capitol Hill, Wallingford, Greenwood, Greenlake, Northgate, Wedgewood, Ravenna, and parts of Bothell and Kirkland.

 Dogs are social pack animals.
 They are happiest when they are around other dogs and people, and enjoy being part of a stable, friendly pack.
 When dogs have the opportunity to release their energy in positive ways (running, wrestling, digging, getting nice and dirty), they usually behave without much effort on our part.
 A tired dog is a well-behaved dog!
 Also, having lots of trained staff around as pack leaders helps to keep all of our furry friends out of trouble.